ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 ![My second Hacker X event was a lot better and felt more homey](/assets/image/hackerx-2018.png)
 <p class="alpha">HackerX | July 19, 2018</p>

 Both Hacker X events were centered around tech companies instead of the developers.
 On the first event in 2017, I felt like I had to win over the recruiting company by saying something interesting about myself.
-The companies didn’t really have to pitch anything in any way to attract the tech talents.
+The companies didn’t really have to pitch anything in any way to attract these tech talents.

 The second time was a mixed bag, but still felt a bit like a waste of time.
 The stress was still there.
 Although the event was held at a smaller kind of co-working space, networking didn’t become any easier.